nicoduj/homebridge-harmony/README.md

 Fields:

-* `platform` must be "HarmonyHub" (required).
+- `platform` must be "HarmonyHubWebSocket" (required).
-* `name` is the name of the published accessory (required).
+- `name` is the name of the published accessory (required).
-  * Use a different name for each entry if you have multiple hubs ([source](https://github.com/KraigM/homebridge-harmonyhub/issues/149)).
+  - Use a different name for each entry if you have multiple hubs ([source](https://github.com/KraigM/homebridge-harmonyhub/issues/149)).
-* `hubIP` is the static IP address of the hub (required).
+- `hubIP` is the static IP address of the hub (required).
 A static IP address is required.
-* `showTurnOffActivity` configures whether to publish a "switch" accessory to turn off every activity (defaults to false).
+- `showTurnOffActivity` configures whether to publish a "switch" accessory to turn off every activity (defaults to false).
-  * The "switch" will be "on" if and only if there is no current activity, and toggling it while "on" does nothing.
+  - The "switch" will be "on" if and only if there is no current activity, and toggling it while "on" does nothing.
-* `turnOffActivityName` customizes the name of the "switch" enabled by `showTurnOffActivity` (defaults to "PowerOff").
+- `turnOffActivityName` customizes the name of the "switch" enabled by `showTurnOffActivity` (defaults to "PowerOff").

 ## Changelog

+- 0.0.6
+  - [BREAKING] `platform` was renamed to `HarmonyHubWebSocket` to avoid conflicts with previous plugins commonly used.
+  - [NEW] introduces retry mechanism if error codes 202 / 100 returns by hub while starting an activity
+  - [UPDATE] updates node dependency to 6.0.0 and homebridge to 0.4.21
 - 0.0.3
   - [BREAKING] `TurnOffActivityName` was renamed to `turnOffActivityName`.